 • This is Denmark's ninth appearance in the UEFA European Championship, but only their second in the past four editions.
 They were eliminated in the group stage at UEFA EURO 2012, finishing third in their section behind Germany and Portugal with three points from three games.

 • The Danes lost to Scandinavian neighbours Sweden in the UEFA EURO 2016 play-offs, going down 4-3 on aggregate (1-2 a, 2-2 h).

 • Denmark were winners at EURO '92, finished fourth in 1964 and reached the semi-finals in 1984.
 Their most recent knockout appearance came in 2004, when they lost 3-0 to the Czech Republic in the quarter-finals.

-• Prior to Matchday 1, Denmark have lost two successive games in the EURO final tournament, and three of four; they had recorded only two wins in ten EURO finals matches (D2 L6).
+• Denmark have now lost three successive games in the EURO final tournament, and four out of five; they have recorded only two wins in their last 11 EURO finals matches (D2 L7).

 • The Danes booked their place at UEFA EURO 2020 by finishing second behind Switzerland in Group D despite remaining unbeaten in their eight qualifiers (W4 D4).
 They reached the finals with a 1-1 draw away to the Republic of Ireland in their final qualifier.